RAINet-Lab/chronoprof/README.md

 ### 2. Run the Code
 After setting up the environment, you can proceed with running the code for either forecasting or classification tasks.

-For Forecasting:
+For **Forecasting**: //
 To run the forecasting code, use the provided script ```run_mv.sh```.
-This script is designed to perform time-series forecasting on the data.

 Execute the following command:

    ```
    sh run_mv.sh
    ```
-For Classification:
+For **Classification**: //
 To run the classification code, use the provided script ```run_tsc_chinatown.sh```.
-This script is tailored for time-series classification tasks.
 Note that the EUMA dataset used for this study is not publicly available.
-For demonstration purposes, we include the Chinatown dataset as an example.
+For demonstration purposes, we include the Chinatown-[https://github.com/iwuqing/Time-Series-Classification-based-on-KNN/tree/master/data/Chinatown](https://github.com/iwuqing/Time-Series-Classification-based-on-KNN/tree/master/data/Chinatown) dataset as an example.

 Execute the following command: